harplife/zettelkasten/math/precalculus/Chapter 3/4_Real_Zeros_of_Polynomials.md

 ## Rational Zeros of Polynomials

-Suppose there's a polynomial :
+Let

 $$
 f(x)=a_{n}x^n+a_{n-1}x^{n-1}+\cdots+a_{1}x+a_{0}
 $$

+be a polynomial with real coefficients.

 Suppose $r=\frac{p}{q}$ is a root of $f(x)$, where $p$ and $q$ are integers with no common factors and $q \neq 0$.
 That means :